nukehub-dev/nukebox/CONTRIBUTING.md

 ## License

-By contributing to **NuclearBoy**, you agree that your contributions will be licensed under the project's [license][license].
+By contributing to **NuclearKid**, you agree that your contributions will be licensed under the project's [license][license].
 Your contributions will be acknowledged in the project's list of contributors.

-Thank you for contributing to **NuclearBoy**!
+Thank you for contributing to **NuclearKid**!

 [bug-report-template]: .github/ISSUE_TEMPLATE/bug-report-template.md